Tom Brady Report Card: How NFL Legend Fared In Broadcast Debut

 THE GRADE

 Brady certainly got better as the game went on.
-Even with the practice games he called during the preseason, the former quarterback will have room to grow as the season goes on.
+Even with the practice games he called during the preseason, the former quarterback will have room to grow as the season unfolds.

 For now, Brady will rely on his focus on the game’s stars and dissecting pre-snap looks.
-His personality should eventually come across more naturally while his chemistry will Burkhardt will come with time.
+His personality should eventually come across more naturally while his chemistry with Burkhardt will come with time.

 Grade: B-